ecovisum/ecovisum-site/ecovisum.md

 ## Stadt Nürnberg and EDI-Net

 ![EDI-Net Nürnberg image]()

+> "The smiley faces dashboard is helping us to further develop the [municipal energy management] policy.
+Because many technical measures have already been implemented, the user becomes more important in the future.
+And the smiley faces are one very good measure to engage with the users and to informthe building users about energy." —Eva Anlauft, Head of Municipal Energy Management, City of Nuremberg

 Under EDI-Net, Nürnberg maintains 34 buildings across four locations, with data displayed at increasing levels of detail on demand, from ‘smiley faces’ to detailed graphs.